The combinatorial formula for open gravitational descendents: Trivalent and critical nodal graphs

 \end{proof}

 \begin{thm} Let $G,\Sigma$ be as above.
-There is a bijection between graded spin structures on $\Sigma$ and $[K(G)].$ \end{thm} \begin{proof} Given a graded spin structure on $\Sigma,$ we have constructed an equivalence class of Kasteleyn orientations, so that we get a map
+There is a bijection between $\Spin(\Sigma),$ the set of isomorphism classes of graded spin structures on $\Sigma,$ and $[K(G)].$ \end{thm} \begin{proof} Given a graded spin structure $(\SL,s)$ on $\Sigma,$ we have constructed an equivalence class of Kasteleyn orientations, and this equivalence class depends only on the isomorphism type of $(\SL,s),$ so that we get a map

 We shall construct a map $\Spin$ in the other direction.

 Fix $\K\in\K(G).$ ~We first construct the restriction of the spin bundle to $G,$ the $1-$skeleton of $\Sigma.$ For any vertex $v,$ write